Lilongwe Reading Garden Project

 Through a long chain of circumstances, I was inspired by their vision and ultimately able to obtain a Time-Out Grant in 2016 from my undergraduate alma mater, Vassar College.
 I traveled to Malawi for the first time in August of that year, and the planning process began.
 We had the location: the Lilongwe Teacher Training College and Demonstration School.
 We also had a little bit of seed money thanks to the Vassar funds, as well as funds raised through First Congregational Church in Sheboygan.

 After much hard work and assistance from people in both the US and Malawi, the construction of the garden began in the fall of 2017.
-If you are interested in learning more about the garden and how you can help make it grow, please contact Caroline Majiga, Deputy Principal of the Demonstration School at email@example.com (in Malawi), or me, Lisa Vihos, at firstname.lastname@example.org (US).
+Some structures (an archway, a book sculpture, pathways, and seating) were built and the school began to use the space as a place for reading and play.
+More recently, the project is shifting and in 2021, the school is looking into the option of using the funds still remaining to create an indoor library.
+If you are interested in learning more about the project and how you can help make it grow, please contact Lisa at email@example.com (US).

 100 Thousand Poets for Change